apache/mina-sshd/docs/commands.md

 The usage of a `FileSystemFactory` is not limited though to the server only - the `ScpClient` implementation also uses it in order to retrieve the *local* path for upload/download-ing files/folders.
-This means that the client side can also be tailored to present different views for different clients
+This means that the client side can also be tailored to present different views for different clients.
+A special "empty" `NoneFileSystemFactory` is provided in case no files are expected to be accessed by the server.

 ## `ExecutorService`-s